AlibabaCloudDocs/cas/intl.en-US/Manage the certificates/Revoke certificates.md

 # Revoke certificates

-You can apply to revoke a certificate in the SSL Certificate console for security purposes, or when you no longer need it.
+You can revoke the certificates that you no longer need or that pose security risks in the SSL Certificates Service console.

 **Revoke Certificate** allows you to deregister an issued certificate from the CA. After a certificate is revoked, it is no longer valid for encryption or trustworthy for browsers.
-Alibaba Cloud SSL Certificates Service allows you to revoke certificates issued by Alibaba Cloud.
-Uploaded third-party certificates cannot be revoked.
+Alibaba Cloud SSL Certificates Service allows you to revoke the certificates issued by Alibaba Cloud.
+Third-party certificates that are uploaded to the SSL Certificates Service console cannot be revoked.

-**Note:** After a certificate revocation application is submitted, you cannot view or download the certificate in the SSL Certificate console.
+**Note:** After you submit a certificate revocation request, you cannot view or download the certificate in the SSL Certificates Service console.

-You can only delete revoked SSL certificates in the SSL Certificate console, but cannot delete issued SSL certificates which are not revoked.
-For the differences between revocation and deletion, see [What is the difference between revoking a certificate and deleting a certificate?](/intl.en-US/Manage the certificates/FAQ/What is the difference between revoking a certificate and deleting a certificate?.md)
+You can delete revoked certificates from the SSL Certificates Service console.
+You cannot delete issued certificates that are not revoked.
+For more information about the differences between revocation and deletion, see [What is the difference between revoking a certificate and deleting a certificate?](/intl.en-US/Manage the certificates/FAQ/What is the difference between revoking a certificate and deleting a certificate?.md)

 **Note:**

--   If you require refunds for issued certificates, you must revoke the certificates within 30 calendar days after the certificates have been issued.
-Otherwise, refunds cannot be issued.
-No refund will be issued for a certificate that is **issued over 30 calendar days** or whose **revocation process cannot be completed within 30 calendar days after the issuance of the certificate**.
+-   If you want to claim a refund for an issued certificate, you must request revocation for the certificate and complete the revocation process within 28 calendar days after the certificate is issued.
+Otherwise, the refund cannot be claimed.
+You cannot claim a refund for a certificate **28 calendar days after it is issued** or for a certificate **that is not revoked within 28 calendar days after it is issued**.
--   It takes up to five business days for the certification authority \(CA\) to process a certificate revocation application.
-If you need to revoke a certificate and apply for a refund, apply for the revocation in the Alibaba Cloud SSL Certificate console **at least five business days in advance**, within 30 calendar days after the certificate is issued.
-If you do not reserve enough revocation processing time, your certificate may be in effect more than 30 calendar days after it was issued and a refund cannot be made.
+-   Certificate authorities \(CAs\) can process a certificate revocation request within a maximum of 5 business days.
+If you want to revoke a certificate and claim a refund, you must submit the certificate revocation request in the Alibaba Cloud SSL Certificates console 28 calendar days the 28 calendar days elapse.
+Otherwise, the revocation request may fail to be approved in time, and the refund request will be rejected.

 ## Procedure

-1. Log on to the [SSL Certificates Service console](https://yundunnext.console.aliyun.com/?p=cas).

-2. In the left-side navigation pane, click **Overview**.

-3. On the SSL Certificates page, find the certificate to be revoked in the Signed certificate list, and click **revoke**.
+1. On the Overview page, find the certificate that you want to revoke and click **Revoke**.

     ![Revoke](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8700955951/p39609.png)

-4. On the Revoke Certificate page, select the revocation cause and click **Confirm**.
+2. In the Revoke Certificate panel, specify Revocation Cause and click **OK**.

-5. In the dialog box that appears, click **OK**.
+3. In the message that appears, click **OK**.

-6. Complete the email confirmation.
+4. Complete the email confirmation.

-    After you submit an application for certificate revocation, the CA will send you a confirmation email to the **Applicant's Email Address**.
-Check the email in time and confirm the revocation of certificates.
+    After you submit the revocation request, the CA sends a confirmation email to the address that you specified for **Applicant's Email Address**.
+You must check for the email and confirm the revocation activity promptly.

-    **Note:** After you submit an application for certificate revocation, you will receive a confirmation email for OV and EV certificates sent from the CA. An application for DV certificate revocation does not require email confirmation.
+    **Note:** CAs send confirmation emails only for OV and EV certificates.
+If you want to revoke DV certificates, the CAs do not send confirmation emails.

-    After you complete the email confirmation, the certificate is revoked successfully.
+    After you complete the email confirmation, the certificate is revoked.

 ## References